tonytvo/blog-generator/content/blog/listen-to-tests/index.md

 - testing that an action has no effect
   - if an asynchronous test waits for something not to happen, it cannot even be sure that the system has started before it checks the result.
-  - the test should trigger a behavior that is detectable and use that to detect that the system has stabilized
+  - the test should trigger behaviour that is detectable and use that to detect that the system has stabilized
-  - the skill here is in picking a behavior that will not interfere with the test's assertions and that will complete after the tested behavior.
+  - the skill here is in picking behaviour that will not interfere with the test's assertions and will complete after the tested behaviour.
 - distinguish synchronizations and assertions
   - adopt a naming scheme to distinguish between synchronizations and assertions.
 For example, waitUntil() and assertEventually()
 - externalize event sources
-  - hidden timers are very difficult to work with because they make it hard to tell when the system is in a stable state for a test to make its assertions
+  - hidden timers are complicated to work with because they make it hard to tell when the system is in a stable state for a test to make its assertions
-  - the only solution is to make the system deterministic by decoupling it from its own scheduling.
+  - the only solution is to make the system deterministic by decoupling it from its scheduling.
-    - we can pull event generation out into a shared service that is driven externally.
+    - we can pull event generation out into a shared service-driven externally.
-      - i.e.: system's scheduler as a web service.
-System components scheduled activities by making HTTP requests to the scheduler, which triggered activities by making HTTP "postbacks."
+      - i.e., the system's scheduler as a web service.
+System components schedule activities by making HTTP requests to the scheduler, triggering actions by making HTTP "postbacks."
-      - i.e.: the scheduler published notifications onto a message bus topic that the components listened to.
+      - i.e., the scheduler published notifications onto a message bus topic that the components listened to.
   - usually, introducing such an event infrastructure turns out to be useful for monitoring and administration.
-  - the trade-off is that our tests are no longer exercising the entire system.
-We could probably also write a few slow tests, running in a separate build, that exercise the whole system together including the real scheduler.
+  - the trade-off is that our tests no longer exercise the entire system.
+We could also write a few slow tests, running in a separate build, that combine the whole design, including the real scheduler.

 ## Object mother pattern
-- contains a number of factory methods that create objects for use in tests.
+- contains several factory methods that create objects for use in tests.
-- object mother makes the test more readable by packaging up the code that creates new object structures and giving it a name.
+- The mother makes the test more readable by packaging up the code that creates new object structures and gives it a name.
 - does not cope well with variation in the test data - every minor difference requires a new factory method.

-## test data builders
+## Test data builders
 - most often used for values
 - the builder has "chainable" public methods for overwriting the values in its fields and, by convention, a build() method that is called last to create a new instance of the target object from the field values.
 - tests that need particular values within an object can specify just those values that are relevant and use defaults for the rest.